 I admire the concept, the structure, but as a social worker I believe we need to be flexible and fluid when it comes to criteria and rules.
 I like to ‘think outside the box’ and go where individuals are interested in going….to me, the skies the limit as the expression goes.

-If you are in the Montreal, Canada area and are interested in attending a Food for Thought Discussion Group please contact me!
-I am looking to start a group in the New Year of 2018.
+If you are in the Montreal, Canada area and are interested in attending BEYOND Death Cafés: please contact me!
+I am looking to start a group in 2018.

-Seeking space to hold a Food For Thought discussion group in the Montreal area.
+Seeking space to hold BEYOND Death Cafés in the Montreal area.
 If one knows of a location please contact me: firstname.lastname@example.org or 514-891-0725.